 How To Make Shoyu Ramen

 Savor a filling and flavorful bowl of Japanese shoyu ramen for dinner with this recipe!
-It’s made with umami-packed stock, tender pork, and a soy-based sauce, for a comforting Japanese dish.
+It’s made with umami-packed stock, tender pork, and soy-based sauce.

-Two days before serving the ramen, combine kombu and 8 cups of cold water in a large bowl for the dashi.
-Cover and let sit at room temperature for at least 8 hours and up to 12 hours.
+- Two days before serving the ramen, combine the kombu and cold water in a large bowl.
+Cover, then let sit at room temperature for at least 8 hours and up to 12 hours.

-For the tare, combine soy sauce, sake, and mirin in a small bowl; cover and chill.
+- Combine soy sauce, sake, and mirin in a small bowl, then cover and chill.

 Pork and Stock:

-One day ahead, season pork shoulder with salt and pepper.
-Roll up and tie with kitchen twine at 2-inch intervals.
+- One day ahead, season the pork shoulder with salt and pepper.
+Roll up and tie with a kitchen twine at 2-inch intervals.

-Heat oil in a large heavy pot (at least 12x10x8-inch) over medium-high heat.
-Cook pork shoulder for 10 to 12 minutes, turning, until brown all over.
+- Heat the oil in a large heavy pot over medium-high heat.
+Then, cook the pork shoulder for 10 to 12 minutes, turning, until brown all over.

-Bring to a boil, reduce heat, and simmer for 2½ to 3 hours, skimming the surface occasionally and adding remaining dashi as the liquid reduces, until pork shoulder is tender and the stock has reduced to about 8 cups.
+- Bring to a boil, reduce the heat, then simmer for 2½ to 3 hours, skimming the surface occasionally and adding remaining dashi as the liquid reduces, until the pork shoulder is tender and the stock has reduced to about 8 cups.

-Remove pork shoulder from stock and let cool.
-Wrap tightly in plastic and chill until ready to use.
+- Remove the pork shoulder from the stock and let cool.
+Then, wrap the pork tightly in plastic and chill until ready to use.

-Strain stock through a fine-mesh sieve into another large pot or a large bowl or container; discard solids including the ribs and chicken.
-Cover and chill.
+- Strain the stock through a fine-mesh sieve into another large pot or a large bowl or container.
+Then, discard solids including the ribs and chicken.
+Cover, then chill.

 Ramen and Garnishes:

-Bring a medium pot of water to a boil.
-Carefully add eggs 1 at a time and boil gently for 7 minutes.
+- Bring a medium pot of water to a boil.
+Carefully add the eggs one at a time, then boil gently for 7 minutes.
 Egg yolks should be shiny yellow and almost jammy; egg white should be just set.

-Drain eggs and transfer to a bowl of ice water to stop cooking; let cool.
+- Drain the eggs and transfer to a bowl of ice water to stop cooking, then let cool.
 Peel the eggs, then set them aside.

-- Remove the string and thinly slice pork; cover and set aside.
+- Remove the string and thinly slice the pork.
+Cover, then set aside.

-When ready to serve, bring the stock to a simmer; it should be very hot.
-At the same time, cook noodles in a large pot of boiling water according to package directions until al dente; drain.
+- When ready to serve, bring the stock to a simmer.
+It should be very hot.
+At the same time, cook the noodles in a large pot of boiling water according to package directions until al dente; drain.
 No need to salt the water.

-Serve ramen with chili oil, sesame oil, and shichimi togarashi.
+- Serve ramen with chili oil, sesame oil, and shichimi togarashi.
+Enjoy!

 Eggs can be cooked 1 day ahead.
 Keep unpeeled eggs covered in cool water.
-Cover and chill.
+Cover, then chill.

 - Calories: 1171.72kcal